VinayMayavanshi13/CatalogueOfThings/README.md

 - [ ]  Jung's Map of the Soul -- Murray Stein
 - [ ]  Frames of Mind -- Howard Gardner
 - [ ]  Embodied Spirituality in a Sacred World -- Michael Washburn
+- [ ]  The Feynman Lectures on Physics -- Richard Feynman
+- [ ]  The Princeton Companion to Mathematics -- Timothy Gowers
+- [ ]  One Thousand Exercises in Probability -- Geoffrey Grimmett and David Stirzaker

 ## [Movies](https://github.com/VinayMayavanshi13/CatalogueOfThings#Movies)
 - [ ]  Interstellar